choria-legacy/marionette-collective/website/configure/server.md

 To move a plugin setting to an external file, put it in `/etc/mcollective/plugin.d/<NAME>.cfg`, and use only the `<SETTING_NAME>` segment of the setting.
 So this:

     # /etc/mcollective/server.cfg
-    plugin.discovery.timeout = 10
+    plugin.puppet.splay = true

 ...is equivalent to:

-    # /etc/mcollective/plugin.d/discovery.cfg
+    # /etc/mcollective/plugin.d/puppet.cfg
-    timeout = 10
+    splay = true

 Note that this doesn't work for settings like `plugin.psk`, since they have no `<SETTING_NAME>` segment; a setting must have at least three segments to go in a plugin.cfg file.

 ### Best Practices

 You should manage your MCollective servers' config files with config management software (such as Puppet).
 While most settings in a deployment are the same, several should be different for each server, and managing these differences manually is impractical.

 If your deployment is fairly simple and there is little division of responsibility (e.g. having one group in charge of MCollective core and another group in charge of several agent plugins), then you can manage the config file with a simple template.

 If your deployment is large or complex, or you expect it to become so, you should manage MCollective settings as individual resources, as this is the only practical way to divide responsibilities within a single file.

 Below is an example of how to do this using the `file_line` type from the [puppetlabs/stdlib module][stdlib]: